SriniRockzz/UrlShortner/README.md

 # Working
 It shortens the URL links to a random alphabets and numbers, saves it in the db.
 When clicked on the  Shortened URL ,It redirects to original page.
-This project is created using Nodejs,MongoDB and Express.
+This project is created using Nodejs,Bootstrap,MongoDB and Express.